labs-solo/interface/docs/AEGIS-INK-Implementation-Spec.md

 5. **Hardened UX:** Statsig gating, multi-language packs, growth analytics, and experimental modules are removed or stubbed to keep required features always-on.
 We preserve critical safety rails—token blocklists, Permit2/approval safeguards, warnings for low liquidity or extreme price ranges, and structured error handling for RPC failures—so the UI remains safe despite reduced surface area.
 6. **Sync strategy:** We fork from the latest public Universe release, keep `upstream/main` as a clean baseline, and isolate all AEGIS deltas (theme config, INK chain entry, route pruning) so merges boil down to reapplying a small, well-documented patch set.
 CI (Bun/Nx) enforces lint/type/test/build/Playwright on every PR so divergences are caught early.
 7. **Risk-managed rollout:** The WBS phases (audit → de-scope → theming → INK wiring → testing) each include explicit acceptance criteria and mitigations (e.g., verifying contract addresses via read calls, fallback to ERC20 approve when Permit2 absent, providing guidance for wallet network switching).
 “Done” requires a Playwright-validated end-to-end LP flow on INK plus CI green and documentation updated for GPL attribution and brand config usage.
+8. **Default hook requirement:** Pool creation is hard-wired to attach the AEGIS Dynamic Fee Manager hook (and later, the Liquidity Engine) so every pool launched from this interface inherits the dynamic fee behavior automatically; the UI no longer asks users to pick fee tiers, reducing footguns and guaranteeing hook adoption.